Home » How on Earth Do You Do It? Four Ways Our Family Figured out Homeschooling

-One question I get (along with socialization) is, “How on EARTH do you do it?”
+As a homeschool educator, one question I get a lot (along with socialization) is, “How on EARTH do you do it?”
 Usually, this translates to “How do you get your kid to listen to you?” which usually gets lumped in with “I have no patience” and “How do you keep from going crazy?”
 I usually answer with: “I’ve always been my kid’s teacher and so have you, right?
 Now it’s just a little more intense and structured.
 She understands the boundaries and I roll with it.
 And when I yell ‘Uncle’ I take time to myself.”

 But that answer is not the whole story.
 It’s not that easy some days.
 And, I generally don’t tell the inquirer the whole process we went through to get where we are now or how we manage day-to-day.